cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/storage.md

 import { PlanetscaleStorageAdapter } from "@workertown/search/storage/planetscale";

 export default search({
+  runtime: {
     storage: new PlanetscaleStorageAdapter({
       url: "...", // The URL of the Planetscale database
       username: "username", // The Planetscale username to use for authentication
       password: "password", // The Planetscale password to use for authentication }),
+    // Other options go here...
+  },
 });
 ```